rmcsharry/sensei/README.md

 }
 ```

 Both the [Chat Completions API](https://platform.openai.com/docs/guides/text-generation/chat-completions-api) and the [Assistants API](https://platform.openai.com/docs/assistants/overview) are supported as targets.
 To use the Assistants API, change the value for `target` to `assistant`.
 By default, this will deploy a new assistant and thread for each chat session.
-Function calls by assistants are not yet supported.

 ## Create a new agent in a new branch